dwightschrute826/music-app/README.md

-**Music Streaming Application**
+###**Music Streaming Application**

 **Overview**

-The Music Streaming Application created using SpringBoot, Hibernate, React allows users to browse, search, and manage songs and albums.
+The Music Streaming Application created using **SpringBoot**, **Hibernate**, **React** allows users to browse, search, and manage songs and albums.
 The application provides an intuitive interface for creating and organizing playlists.
 While it mimics the functionality of a streaming service, it does not host or play actual songs.

 **TechStack**:
 - Backend: